-Where CF_t flows (principal, interest payments and fees) contractually payable by the borrower in period_t.
+Where $CF_t$ flows (principal, interest payments and fees) contractually payable by the borrower in periodt.

 - 4.2.10 If a bank is not in a position to calculate the M of the contracted payments as noted above, it is allowed to use a more conservative measure of M. An example of this measurement is the maximum remaining time (in years) that the borrower is permitted to take to fully discharge its contractual obligation (principal, interest, and fees) under the terms of the loan agreement.
-Normally, this will correspond to the nominal maturity of the instrument. - 4.2.11 For transactions falling within the scope of paragraph 321 of BCBS Basel II guidelines subject to a master netting agreement For derivatives subject to a master netting agreement, the weighted average maturity of the transactions should be used when applying the explicit maturity adjustment.
-Further, the notional amount of each transaction should be used for weighting the maturity.
-(Refer Paragraph 323 of BCBS Basel II Guidelines) - 4.2.12 For repo-style transactions subject to a master netting agreement, the weighted average maturity of the transactions should be used when applying the explicit maturity adjustment.
+Normally, this will correspond to the nominal maturity of the instrument. - 4.2.11 For derivatives subject to a master netting agreement, the weighted average maturity of the transactions should be used when applying the explicit maturity adjustment.
+Further, the notional amount of each transaction should be used for weighting the maturity. - 4.2.12 For repo-style transactions subject to a master netting agreement, the weighted average maturity of the transactions should be used when applying the explicit maturity adjustment.
 A five-day floor will apply to the average.
 Further, the notional amount of each transaction should be used for weighting the maturity.